CLAS-205/au24-site/docs/textbook/unit2/lesson6-suffixes/index.md

 ## Objectives

-1. Become familiar with general endings
+1. Become familiar with common endings in bioscientific vocabulary
+2. Learn how endings affect parts of speech
-2. Introduce compound endings
+3. Introduce compound endings

 ## Endings as Suffixes

-Suffixes are roots that attach to the ends of bases that can change the part of speech of the entire word.
-The suffixes that we’ll see in the book will create nouns, adjectives, and verbs.
+**Suffixes** are roots that attach to the ends of words.
+So far, we've seen how some roots can change between being prefixes, bases, or suffixes depending on where they're found in a term.
+However, there are some root patterns that are usually found *only* at the ends of words.
+To distinguish these from suffixes in general, we'll call these roots **endings**.
+Endings differ from other roots in that they can't stand on their own.
+However, they do govern the part of speech of the entire word&mdash; creating adjectives, nouns, or verbs.

 Similar to how prefixes go before a base, suffixes go behind.
 So in these examples, the suffix -ac goes behind the base CARDI, which makes it an adjective meaning “heart-related”; and then -ic goes behind CHROMAT, which gives it the sense of something being “color-related”.

 Both prefixes and suffixes can occur in the middle of a word or team up.
 So in this first case, you have the word spheroidal. -oid is a suffix which means “having the shape of”, or “having the form of”, which you’ll notice in the middle of the word.
 Similarly in pediatrician, the suffix -ic is occurring in the middle of the word.
 Now in both of these examples, they also have another suffix happening after them.
 In spheroidal,  you have -oid and -al. In the word pediatrician, you have -ic and -ian.